Skip to main content

 Implementing Stress Management as a Clinical Tool

-Given this direct biochemical antagonism, techniques become a non-negotiable component of any successful endocrine support protocol.
+Given this direct biochemical antagonism, stress management techniques become a non-negotiable component of any successful endocrine support protocol.
 Their purpose is to shift the body’s autonomic nervous system away from a sympathetic (fight-or-flight) dominant state and toward a parasympathetic (rest-and-digest) state.
 This shift has direct and measurable endocrine consequences.

 Table 1 ∞ Physiological Effects of Stress vs. Stress Management